Centre for Biophotonics and Laser Science (CBLS)

 - Conduct laser-based spectroscopic studies

-- Solve commercial problems using optical and laser
+- Solve commercial problems using optical and laser-based tools and techniques

 - Perform colour analysis using spectrophotometry